MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlrunoncebegininitialize.md

 #### RTL_RUN_ONCE_CHECK_ONLY

 Do not begin initialization, but check to determine if initialization has already occurred.
-If <b>RtlRunOnceBeginInitialize</b> returns STATUS_SUCCESS, the initialization succeeded, and *<i>Context</i> contains the initialized data.
+If <b>RtlRunOnceBeginInitialize</b> returns STATUS_SUCCESS, the initialization succeeded, and **Context* contains the initialized data.

 ### -param Context [out]

 Specifies a pointer to a PVOID variable that receives the initialized data.
-The value of *<i>Context</i> is valid only when the routine returns STATUS_SUCCESS.
+The value of **Context* is valid only when the routine returns STATUS_SUCCESS.

 ## -returns